/ Olive Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a long-term impairment, you may be entitled to further compensation under Michigan law.
-These entitlements are intended to account for the permanent consequences of your injury on your future employment potential.
+If your workplace injury leads to a long-term impairment, you may be able to receive further compensation under Michigan law.
+These payments are intended to compensate for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: